Yankee Stadium Food: Restaurants, Burgers, Milkshakes, + Other Tips

 In case you didn’t know, Hard Rock is known for their Legendary® burger (true, they registered that term), which just on its own features smoked bacon, cheddar, and an onion ring.
 Or get variations on it like double the meat or triple the cheese.

 If burgers aren’t your thing…wait, what?
 Am I even asking that?
 Choose from sandwiches made from chicken or pulled pork, entrees like steak or ribs, and of course, milkshakes…like that cookies and cream edition with Absolut vanilla.
 (I’ll have more to say about milkshakes, but that one has alcohol.)
-It’s also a good spot for healthy eaters, with buffalo cauliflower chunks and Cobb salads and such.
+It’s also a good spot for healthy eaters, with grilled chicken salads and noodle bowls and such.

 Tightwad Tip!
 One cool thing about the Hard Rock is that they continue to serve beer and drinks after the 7th inning, at reduced prices or at least much cheaper than inside the ballpark.

 Yankee Stadium Restaurant #3: NYY Steak.The NYY Steakhouse, just above the Hard Rock, is a Manhattan-style upscale steakhouse, which is saying a lot.
 They carry high-end USDA prime steaks, seafood, and fine wines.
 The Steakhouse is also open all year, but you need a ticket on game days.
 It’s not always packed, but it’s a good idea to get reservations in advance.

 You can view the menu here, but just so you know, your steak choices include a 32 oz.
 NYY Longbone (!), an 14 oz New York Strip, 20 oz.
 Delmonico Ribeye and a 8 oz.
 Filet Mignon.
 Wash it down with Yankee-themed drinks like the Bronx Bomber or the Yankeetini.